openstack/openstack-manuals/doc/arch-design/source/arch-requirements/arch-requirements-enterprise.rst

 as a result, performance can be inconsistent.
 If at all possible, determine what the oversubscription rates of each host are and plan capacity accordingly.

+..
+TODO Considerations when building your cloud, racks, CPUs, compute node density.
+For ongoing capacity planning refer to the Ops Guide.

 Performance
 ~~~~~~~~~~~